marcinszynkowski/sudoku-cli/README.md

 # sudoku-cli
-Simple version of Sudoku - japanese crossword WITJ
+Simple version of Sudoku - japanese crossword with  number placement.